ActualLab/Fusion.Samples/docs/tutorial/Part01.md

 ```

 Check out `CounterService.Increment` source code above - it calls
-`Computed.Invalidate`, which evicts the entry.
+`Invalidation.Begin`, which evicts the entry.
 This explains why
 in this example "Get(a)" is printed twice, even though previously
 it was printed just for the first call.